DSI++: Updating Transformer Memory with New Documents: DSI++: Continual learning challenge for DSI

 After introducing the DSI++ problem setup, benchmark, and evaluation metrics, we study the behavior of the DSI model as new documents are continuously added to the system.
-Concretely, we are interested in investigating the following for continual training of the DSI model with indexing objective on new documents -- (Q1) How severe is the forgetting for the originally indexed documents?, (Q2) How does continual updating of the DSI model over a sequence of corpora affect the forgetting?, (Q3) How does the updated DSI model perform on newly indexed documents, especially the retrieval task?, (Q4) How do different docid representation strategies affect forgetting?, and (Q5) How does the DSI model scale affect forgetting?
-Figure \ref{fig:case_study_forgetting} visualizes results (averaged over $3$ runs) on the validation split of DSI++ and help us convincingly answer these questions.
+Concretely, we are interested in investigating the following for continual training of the DSI model with indexing objective on new documents -- (Q1) How severe is the forgetting for the initially indexed documents?
+(Q2) How does continual updating of the DSI model over a sequence of corpora affect the forgetting?
+(Q3) How does the updated DSI model perform on newly indexed documents, especially the retrieval task?
+(Q4) How do different docid representation strategies affect forgetting?
+(Q5) How does the DSI model scale affect forgetting?
+Figure \ref{fig:case_study_forgetting} visualizes results on the validation split of DSI++ and helps us convincingly answer these questions.

-\textbf{Forgetting (or negative backward transfer).} From Figure \ref{fig:case_study_forgetting}, we see that T5-Base model with atomic docid representation (blue line plots), undergo significant forgetting and this trend holds across all DSI evaluation metrics - indexing accuracy, Hits@1, and Hits@10 (see \ref{fig:case_study_forgetting_hits10} in Appendix \ref{sec:addn_results}).
+\paragraph{Forgetting.} From Figure \ref{fig:case_study_forgetting}, we see that the T5-Base model with atomic docid representation (blue line plots) undergoes significant forgetting.
+This trend holds across all DSI evaluation metrics - indexing accuracy, Hits@1, and Hits@10 (see \ref{fig:case_study_forgetting_hits10} in Appendix ).
 For the originally indexed $D_0$ corpus, indexing accuracy and Hits@1 drop by approx. $25$ and $20$ points, respectively.
-Further, as we continue indexing the sequence of $D_1, \cdots, D_5$ corpora, we see that forgetting becomes even more severe.
-For example after continual indexing the $D_5$ corpus, $F_5$ (forgetting) for indexing accuracy increases to $75$.
-These results provide evidence to answer (Q1) \& (Q2) that the DSI model undergoes severe forgetting under continual indexing of new documents.
+Further, as we continue indexing the sequence of corpora, we see that forgetting becomes even more severe.
+For example, after continually indexing the $D_5$ corpus, $F_5$ (forgetting) for indexing accuracy increases to $75$. \textit{These results provide evidence to answer (Q1) \& (Q2) that the DSI model undergoes severe forgetting under continual indexing of new documents.}